 Annual Maintenance Planning

 At the latest by 15th November of each Year, the Operator will draw up and publish the Annual Maintenance Planning for the subsequent Year.
-This plan will includes the time schedule for execution of individual works, and sets the scheduled dates according to which the works must be completed.
+This plan will include the time schedule for execution of individual works, and sets the scheduled dates according to which the works must be completed.
 The Operator will announce any changes to the Annual Maintenance Planning via the Electronic Information System.

 Maintenance Days are the consecutive or non-consecutive days during which maintenance works on the NNGS are performed, in accordance to the Annual Maintenance Planning.